 In my search for 1-year-old 'curriculum', I was not satisfied with what I found.
 So I have decided to figure it out on my own.
 This way I know it will work for us.
 I am NOT an expert and do not claim to be!
 I am using my background in child development, methods in teaching, and curriculum writing to put together something that will attempt to stretch my son as well as something that may get you started with your child/children.

-I am one of those 'crazy' people that is uber organized and like to do my planning that way too.
-I have decided to work in Monthly Themes for two reasons.
+I am one of those 'crazy' people that are uber organized and like to do my planning that way too.
+I have decided to work on Monthly Themes for two reasons.
 First, themes can be inspiring and a great place to start.
 Themes also facilitate repetition, that is very important in learning a new skill.

 The million dollar question: When to start?
 I hope that you have been reading, singing, and talking to your baby from the womb so you have already started.
-Curriculum is not recommended before the age of 18 months because most children will not be responsive.
+A curriculum is not recommended before the age of 18 months because most children will not be responsive.
 I am facilitating play time, not a particular curriculum.
-With that being said, I will be starting this with my 12 month old.
+With that being said, I will be starting this with my 12-month-old.
 We will see as we go what needs to be changed, modified, or thrown out.

 Check out these posts on the best ways to get started:

 October: Pumpkin Theme

 May: Flowers Theme